-Eighteen of the 31 samples were positive during March.
+Seven of the 31 samples were positive during March.
+The fecal coliform sample collected on March 17, 2024 was rejected by the certified laboratory due to an analysis issue.
+MWRA samples seven days per week, which is beyond the required five days per week.
+The certified laboratory tested and validated all other daily samples and MWRA maintained full compliance with the Surface Water Treatment Rule.
 None of the samples exceeded a count of 20 cfu/100mL.
 For the current six-month period, 0.0% of the samples have exceeded a count of 20 cfu/100mL.